 Kids will dig: Hanging out with more than 20 meat eating dinosaurs!
 Don’t miss the exhibit, Little Clint: The Story of a Baby Dinosaur.
 Kids can follow the journey of a juvenile T. rex (excavated in Montana) from its birth to being displayed in a museum.
-Expect interactive activities, including pretending to hatch in a nest and climbing into a dino dig to excavate fossils.

 Kids will dig: The Third Planet exhibit features dinosaurs in a diorama complete with thunder and the roaring of a life-sized replica of T. rex.

 Kids will dig: The Edmontosaurus and Triceratops, and a roomful of other dinosaurs in this small “gem” of a museum.
 Stick around and explore other real gems, a cool fluorescent display and extraterrestrial geology.
 Note: This museum is temporarily closed due to the COVID-19 pandemic.
 Check with the museum for opening updates.

 Kids will dig: The dinosaurs ON the outside of the building welcoming you, plus everything in Dinosphere!
 Kids can literally spend hours here by digging for dino bones and learning all about the dinosaur skeletons on display.
 Check out Leonardo, a mummified Brachylophosaurus, which is important to science for its first real look at the skin and scales of a dinosaur.
 Learn more about Dracorex, the newest dinosaur on the block, which bears a resemblance to a fairytale dragon and see Bucky the teenage t-rex, too.
 Note: This attraction is under construction and closed through March 22, 2022.